Best Travel Money Card for 2026: How to Pay Abroad Without Getting Ripped Off

 Wise: Best Travel Card for International Spending

-Compare that to a standard bank card’s 2–3% foreign transaction fee on top of a marked-up rate, and the math is obvious.
-On a $2,000 trip, Wise saves you $40–80 compared to a regular bank card.
-You can also hold 50+ currencies simultaneously — useful if you want to convert when the rate is favorable rather than at the point of purchase.
+Compare that to a standard bank card that adds a foreign transaction fee or a weaker exchange rate, and the logic is obvious.
+On a trip with meaningful card spending, even small percentage differences become real money.
+Wise can also hold multiple currencies, which is useful if you want to convert before the trip rather than at the point of purchase.

 This is my primary card for everyday spending in every destination — from Barcelona restaurants to Istanbul markets to Amsterdam supermarkets.